wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 ## The installation

 Now you should boot up off of the USB key and have guix running on your system!
+The `root` user doesn't have a password and neither does the user account defined.

+`C-Alt-F2` will switch to a console.
+Log in as `root` here (without password), and set the password for your user, in my case `passwd wschenk`.

+`C-Alt-F7` will go back to the Gnome login screen, where you'll be able to login as your user.

+## Setting up WiFi

+`sudo rfkill unblock all` will turn on your network card, which you can figure by going to the `Activities` menu and selecting `Settings`.
+You need to enable the interface in order for the Gnome network manager to be able to connect to WiFi.
+Go to a terminal and `ping 1.1.1.1` to see if you can connect to the internet!